Vishal-skywalker/Browser-home-page-extention/README.md

 # Browser New Tab Override

-### This is a simple extention to override the new tab view in Chrome/Brave.
+### This is a simple extension to override the new tab view in Chrome/Brave.
-<iframe src="index.html"></iframe>

-Feel free to dowload and install this extention.
+Feel free to download and install this extension.
 [Here'a a link on how to.](https://www.thesslstore.com/blog/install-a-chrome-extension/)

-Also feel free to send a PR.
+Also, feel free to send a PR.